 Most people think a broker just connects a buyer and a seller and takes a fee.
 That is about 10% of the job.

-A specialized mobile app broker prepares your financials for buyer scrutiny, builds your data room, identifies which type of buyer your app appeals to, runs a structured process to create competitive tension, manages due diligence, and holds the deal together when one side gets cold feet.
+A specialized mobile app broker prepares your financials for buyer scrutiny, organises your MAU and DAU trends, retention rates, marketing expense breakdowns, and SDE into a clean data room, identifies which type of buyer your app appeals to, runs a structured process to create competitive tension, manages due diligence, and holds the deal together when one side gets cold feet.
 That last part alone saves more deals than most founders realize.

 In the mobile app and games space specifically, a good broker also brings a network of pre-qualified buyers who are actively looking to acquire.
 You are not starting from zero.
 You are walking into a room of people who already want what you have.